Oddadmix/llm-arabic-instruct-gen/README.md

 ### LLM Models for QA Generation

+The tool uses a two-step process for QA generation:

+1. **Question Generation**: Uses English prompts to generate context-aware questions in Arabic
+2. **Answer Generation**: Uses the generated question and context to create comprehensive answers in Arabic

+**Supported Models:**
 - `Qwen/Qwen2.5-32B-Instruct` (default)
 - `Qwen/Qwen2.5-7B-Instruct`
 - `Qwen/Qwen3-8B`
 - Any Hugging Face compatible model

+**QA Generation Process:**
+- **Step 1**: The LLM analyzes the text context and generates relevant questions in Arabic
+- **Step 2**: The LLM uses the generated question and original context to create detailed answers in Arabic
+- **Quality Control**: Both questions and answers are cleaned and validated for quality

 ### Embedding Models